 \section{Introduction}

-The Standard Model of fundamental interactions has been a successfully tested theory for decades.
-Nevertheless, it has left some fundamental questions unanswered, as the hierarchy problem which has been the main guideline for the search of physics beyond the standard model.
-These unanswered questions suggest that the Standard Model cannot be the fundamental theory of fundamental interactions.
-Thus, at high energy scales, one should find signs of new physics, i.e. deviations from the Standard Model predictions.
-As new physics has not been observed yet, the scale of possible underlying physics goes higher and higher and the fine-tuning necessary to obtain the 125 GeV of the Higgs gets stronger with time.
+The Standard Model of fundamental interactions has proven to be a remarkably successful theory, withstanding decades of experimental testing.
+However, it still leaves some fundamental questions unresolved, such as the hierarchy problem, which has been a central focus in the search for physics beyond the Standard Model.
+These unresolved issues suggest the need for physics beyond the Standard Model.
+At higher energy scales, we would expect to find evidence of new physics — deviations from the Standard Model’s predictions.
+Since no new physics has been observed so far, the scale at which new underlying physics could exist continues to rise, and the fine-tuning required to maintain the Higgs boson’s 125 GeV mass becomes increasingly pronounced.

-This report is mainly focused on the hierarchy problem which consists of explaining the low mass of the Higgs boson while the quantum corrections to its mass are huge in the framework of the standard model.
-A desirable solution could be that the Higgs mass is zero at tree level and only due to quantum corrections.
-During this internship, we explored the promising possibility to use flux compactification for this purpose.
+This paper focuses on the hierarchy problem, which concerns explaining the low mass of the Higgs boson despite the large quantum corrections it should receive within the Standard Model.
+One possible solution is that the Higgs mass could vanish at tree level and only arise due to quantum corrections.
+Here, we explore the potential of flux compactification as a way forward.

-Flux compactification plays an important role in string theory and field theories.
-It has been studied extensively as it has many nice properties.
-Indeed, it leads to a multiplicity of chiral fermions, explains the number of lepton-quark generations \cite{Witten:1984dg}, it can break supersymmetry \cite{Bachas:1995ik}, and stabilize the compact dimensions \cite{Braun:2006se}.
-In the context of compact extra dimensions, it is known that there is a possibility to use zero-modes of higher dimensional gauge fields as Higgs field in four dimensions \cite{Hatanaka:1998yp, Dvali:2001qr}.
-It appears that identifying these zero modes with the Higgs scalar gives a finite Higgs mass protected by the size of the extra dimensions $m^2_{Higgs}\propto L^{-2}$ \cite{Dierigl:2017sqi}.
-Thus this mechanism is interesting if the extra dimensions are large.
+Flux compactification plays a crucial role in both string theory and field theory \cite{Angelantonj:2002ct,Cremades:2004wa,Blumenhagen:2006ci}.
+It has been extensively studied due to its many attractive properties.
+For example, it can lead to a multiplicity of chiral fermions, provide an explanation for the number of lepton-quark generations \cite{Witten:1984dg}, break supersymmetry \cite{Bachas:1995ik}, and stabilize compact dimensions \cite{Braun:2006se}.
+In models with compact extra dimensions, it has been shown that zero modes of higher-dimensional gauge fields can act as the Higgs field in four dimensions \cite{Hosotani:1983xw,Hatanaka:1998yp,Dvali:2001qr}.\footnote{See \cite{Cremades:2004wa,Kobayashi:2010an,Hamada:2012wj} for other applications of magnetic compactification in phenomenology.} Identifying these zero modes with the Higgs scalar could result in a finite Higgs mass, protected by the size of the extra dimensions, with $m^2_{Higgs} \propto L^{-2}$ \cite{Arkani-Hamed:2001nha,Antoniadis:2001cv,Alfaro:2006is}.
+This mechanism becomes particularly compelling if the extra dimensions are large.